 You may want to call or e-mail ahead of time to confirm that the meeting will be happening.

-DESCRIPTION: Milk and Honey’s weekly breastfeeding support group is facilitated by providers and is a great, free resource for the community.
-Families are welcome to attend every Friday so they can ask questions and get tips and advice from experts.
+DESCRIPTION: Milk and Honey’s weekly breastfeeding support group is facilitated by providers and is a great, free resource for mothers and babies.

 Breastfeeding Support Group at St. Joseph's Hospital